Park Elements

 Welcome, Reflect & Gather

 The Park’s landscape and educational features are inspired by dynamic themes of discovery, recognition and celebration.
-There are areas to reflect and places to gather and a signature vertical architectural structure at the center, The Beacon of Freedom, to welcome visitors.
+There are areas to reflect and places to gather.

 The Beacon of Freedom

-The Beacon of Freedom is an abstract metal art structure depicting a soaring flame.
-This flame characterizes the hope and eternal spirit of African Americans and all those who have struggled for freedom.
+The Beacon of Freedom is an abstract steel art structure depicting a soaring flame.
+This flame represents the hope and eternal spirit of African Americans as well as all those who have struggled for freedom.

-The Beacon of Freedom is made of steel and stands 45 feet high on a wooden plinth.
-Another ten feet of metal below anchors the beacon to a reinforced base.
-The Beacon is coated with a bright gold finish that contrasts with the rugged finish of the precast and metal walls.
-The eight LED lights in the plinth highlight the beacon each evening with beams of light reaching toward the heavens.
+The Beacon stands 45 feet tall on a wooden plinth with another ten feet of metal below anchoring and reinforcing its base.
+It is coated with a bright gold finish that contrasts with the more rugged finish of the precast and metal walls.
+Eight LED lights in the plinth light The Beacon each evening with beams of light that reach toward the heavens.

-The Beacon was assembled in the the early stages of park construction as the cranes required to lift the beacon into place were too heavy to be on the finished walkways.
+The Beacon was assembled in the the earliest stages of park construction as the cranes required to lift the beacon into place were too heavy to be on the finished walkways.

 The Walkways